-Where lessees are affected by areas of land excluded from the pastoral lease on 1 July 2015, or where lessees have not been offered a renewal of their pastoral lease, they may be eligible for compensation for lawful improvements made to the land.
+Where lessees were affected by areas of land excluded from the pastoral lease on 1 July 2015, or where lessees were not been offered a renewal of their pastoral lease, they were eligible for compensation for lawful improvements made to the land.

-If a lease is not renewed because the lessee has not met the conditions for renewal, the lessees may also be eligible for compensation for lawful improvements made to the land.
+If a lease was not renewed because the lessee did not meet the conditions for renewal, the lessees were also eligible for compensation for lawful improvements made to the land.

-The Department of Lands has already requested details of any lawful improvements from those lessees affected by exclusions and lessees who were not offered renewal in 1997.
+The department has already requested details of any lawful improvements from those lessees affected by exclusions and lessees who were not offered renewal in 1997.

 Compensation for lawful improvements will be determined by the Valuer General.
 The compensation amount will be the market value of any lawful improvements as at 30 June 2015.
-The Valuer General may make a site visit to inspect the lawful improvements and, if required, may contact lessees to help identify the location of the improvements in question.
 Compensation will be offered to lessees after valuation has been determined.
 In the case of non-renewed pastoral leases, compensation will be offered after the lessee has vacated the land.